Seedy-Zoew/GRIMOIRE/README.md

 # GRIMOIRE
 A book of arcane lore for computer wizardry (Seeing if your wifi password is on rockyou.txt)
 ============================================================================================
 Included:
-WAP autosetup Bash Script
+WAP autosetup Bash Script:
+-installs kismet, aircrack, trilateration script, and kestrel
-WAP Fuckery Guide (Aircrack, Kismet, Kestrel, Trilateration)
+WAP Fuckery Guide (WAPFG)
+-rough how to guide for the above programs
-Website Fuckery Guide (IN PROGRESS)
+Website Fuckery Guide (WEBFG)
-=TO BE CONTINUED=